Prosecutor: Women's stories show Weinstein's predatory power

 Weinstein, Thompson said, lorded his power over them, talking about the female A-list actors whose careers he had made before growing aggressive.

+Thompson played a video presentation that showed composite photos of the four women, with quotes from prior testimonials displayed.
+Most were aspiring actors.
+One was an aspiring screenwriter who thought she was going to pitch a script to “the most powerful man in Hollywood” at the time, Thompson said, referring to Weinstein.
+One was a masseuse with a famous clientele of actors and athletes, who Weinstein suggested might write a book for his company’s publishing arm before later cornering her in the bathroom.

-And he said Weinstein ignored clear signs that the women didn’t consent, “their shaking bodies, their crying, their backing away from him, their saying ‘no.'” He said he assaulted one woman after she showed him pictures of her children in an attempt to get him to stop.
+All will testify that Weinstein ignored clear signs that the women didn’t consent, the prosecutor said, including “their shaking bodies, their crying, their backing away from him, their saying ‘no.'” He said he assaulted one woman after she showed him pictures of her children in an attempt to get him to stop.

 Weinstein has denied any non-consensual sex and has pleaded not guilty to the charges.
 He was brought into court Monday by deputies in a wheelchair, wearing a black suit and blue tie.
 Before jurors entered, he climbed into a chair at the defense table with his lawyers, and watched the prosecution’s presentation from there.